healthyplatforms/cakephp-restkit/README.md

     throw new RestKitException(array('message' => 'You are overloading my API', 'errorCode' => 12345), 666);

-Which would produce the following XML
+To produce a Response Header with Status Code 666 and Status Code message 'Something very evil' and the following response XML:

     <response>
       <status>666</status>